There have always been social lines women can not cross.

-Chart (who has, herself, being threatened for her views on women’s rights) brings again the extent of the damage: “to be a woman in public alone was very nearly synonymous with being presumed a witch or prostituted woman”, and quotes Max Dashu definition of the Church’s work in destroying women’s rights: diabolism - when the Church “invented” that women were witches “ who worshipped and had sex with the Devil”.
+Chart (who has, herself, been threatened for her views on women’s rights) brings forward the extent of the damage: “to be a woman in public alone was very nearly synonymous with being presumed a witch or prostituted woman,” and quotes Max Dashu's definition of the Church’s work in destroying women’s rights: diabolism - when the Church “invented” that women were witches “who worshipped and had sex with the Devil.”

 The similarities keep coming.
 If in those times, any women who challenged the Church’s rules became witches or could be simply accused of witchcraft (like in the infamous case initiated by Elizabeth Hubbard and other girls, whose accusations included a five-year-old girl, Dorothy Good, who apparently bit them in a dream), the same can be said about the current political climate.
-They may be called bigots - like heretics before them were called.
+They may be called bigots - just as people before them were called heretics.
 But the preferred word for those women who want to debate the implications of defining women in terms of a gender identity, instead of a material reality, nowadays, is TERF (“Trans Exclusionary Radical Feminist”).

-Even the “toilet wars” aspect of the debate - the gradual dismantling of provisions separate by sex, changing to “gender-neutral” - can be compared to the aftermath of the Church’s decision to label women as witches and Max Dashu diabolism.
+Even the “toilet wars” aspect of the debate - the gradual dismantling of provisions separated by sex, changing to “gender-neutral” - can be compared to the aftermath of the Church’s decision to label women as witches and Max Dashu's diabolism.
 Chart says:

 Or a TERF, it seems.

 In those ancient times, things were grim for women, who could be publicly humiliated, subjugated, scorned, beaten and killed.
 In modern times, things are starting to look very grim too.
-Many women feel now unsafe to use public toilets/changing rooms that are “gender-neutral”, they fear speaking up and losing their jobs, like is happening to Tanner.
-It’s already gruesome to the point in which women are afraid of being called TERFs because of all the consequences it might bring, and it affects women from all walks of life - from vulnerable women in need of shelter after sexual abuse, to millionaires like J.K.
+Many women now feel unsafe to use public toilets/changing rooms that are “gender-neutral,” they fear speaking up and losing their jobs.
+It’s gruesome to the point that women are afraid of being called TERFs because of all the consequences it might bring, and it affects women from all walks of life - from vulnerable women in need of shelter after sexual abuse, to millionaires like J.K.
 Rowling.

 Academics in several areas have been warning about the gradual loss of the ability to question (free speech) and to speak in general about the subject.
 In January of 2020, Selina Todd, a professor of modern history at Oxford, had to be assigned security guards to attend her lectures because she focuses her research on women’s history.
 Again, very similar to witch-hunting, when women could be physically punished for “expressing any social solidarity with each other”.
 It’s not a coincidence.
 Natasha also quotes Lierre Keith: “oppression is not a misunderstanding”.